tw93/Pake/bin/README_EN.md

 ## Install

-Ensure your Node.js installation is greater than `16`, such as `16.8`.
+Ensure the version of your installed Node.js is greater than `16.0` such as `16.8`.
 Do not use `sudo` to install.
-If `npm` reports that you don't have permission to install this, see [How to fix npm throwing error without sudo](https://stackoverflow.com/questions/16151018/how-to-fix-npm-throwing-error-without-sudo).
+If you encountered permission issues/problems while installing using npm, see [How to fix npm throwing error without sudo](https://stackoverflow.com/questions/16151018/how-to-fix-npm-throwing-error-without-sudo).

 ```bash
 npm install -g pake-cli